 You can also use a third-party SEO tool to track your website traffic as well.
 However, these will not be as accurate as Google’s tools.

-Using the overarching strategies listed above, we have come up with a list five ways to increase the organic traffic of your website.
+Using the strategies listed above, we have five ways to increase the organic traffic of your website.

 1. Keyword Research: Use long-tail keywords

 Content is king.
 However it is only half of what will drive traffic to a website.
 Thus, it is essential you also include keywords throughout your content.
-Whereas, it important to conduct relevant keyword research and look for low-hanging fruit opportunities such as long-tail keywords.
+It is important to conduct relevant keyword research and look for low-hanging fruit opportunities such as long-tail keywords.

 Long-tail keywords are defined as a key phrase that are a combination of multiple words, usually three to four.
 An example would be ‘how can I get pet insurance’, or ‘how to repair a broken bicycle’.
-These long-tail phrases should be used throughout your content in specific places in order to assist Google in understanding the content.
-By knowing where to place keywords, a website can see significant increases in SEO rankings, impressions, and clicks.
+These long-tail phrases should be used throughout your content in order to assist Google in understanding the content.
+By knowing where to place keywords, a website can see significant increases in organic rankings, impressions, and clicks.

 2. Leverage on-page SEO